Skip to main content

 Salamander Tower

-Salamander Tower, locally known as Tour Salamandre, lies in the town of Beaumont, in the province of Hainaut in the Wallonia region in Belgium.
+The Salamander Tower, locally known as Tour Salamandre, stands in the town of Beaumont, in the province of Hainaut in the Wallonia region in Belgium.

-Salamander Tower was built as part of a small castle around 1050 by Richilde, Countess of Hainaut, at the edge of a plateau.
-It was part of the defenses of the town of Beaumont.
-Succeeding Counts of Hainaut; Baldwin IV and V made the small town into a little fortress.
+The Salamander Tower was built around 1050, as part of a small castle by Richilde, Countess of Hainaut, on the edge of a plateau.
+The tower served as part of the defenses of the town of Beaumont.
+Successive Counts of Hainaut, Baldwin IV and V, transformed the small town into a fortress.

-It is said that in 1340, at the time of Jean de Beaumont, the castle was damaged by fire.
+It is said that in 1340, during the time of Jean de Beaumont, the castle was damaged by fire.

-In 1408 the war of the citizens of Liège against the Prince-bishop ravaged the region.
-But Beaumont, which had modernized its walls, escaped disaster.
-And again in 1477, after the death of Charles the Bold, Duke of Burgundy, the town escaped devastation.
+In 1408, the war between the citizens of Liège and the Prince-bishop ravaged the region, but Beaumont, which had modernized its walls, avoided disaster.
+Again, in 1477, after the death of Charles the Bold, Duke of Burgundy, the town escaped devastation.

-In 1453 Philip the Good had given Beaumont to the De Croy family who governed Hainaut for the Duke of Burgundy.
-Gradually the castle was transformed into a sumptuous palace.
-Under the De Croy's the town, castle and ramparts were beautified.
-Charles de Croy-Aarschot, Duke of Aarschot and Croy, Prince of Porceau and Chimay, born in Beaumont in 1560, made Beaumont his favorite residence.
-He died here in 1612.
+In 1453, Philip the Good, Duke of Burgundy, entrusted Beaumont to the De Croÿ family, who governed Hainaut for him.
+Over time, the castle was turned into a luxurious palace.
+Under the De Croÿ family, the town, castle, and ramparts were beautified.
+Charles de Croÿ-Aarschot, Duke of Aarschot and Croÿ, Prince of Porceau and Chimay, born in Beaumont in 1560, made Beaumont his favorite residence.
+He died there in 1612.

-In 1632 the plague raged through the region and killed half of the population of Beaumont.
-In 1637 the town was sieged.
-In 1655 the town disobeyed a requisition order and was taken and burned to the ground as a result by Henri de la Tour d'Auvergne, Vicomte de Turenne, on the orders of Louis XIV, King of France.
-Only 30 houses were left standing.
-After that the tower fell to ruin.
+In 1632, the region was struck by the plague, which killed half of Beaumont's population.
+The town was besieged in 1637.
+In 1655, the town defied a requisition order and was subsequently taken and burned to the ground by Henri de la Tour d'Auvergne, Vicomte de Turenne, on the orders of Louis XIV, King of France.
+Only 30 houses remained standing.
+Afterward, the tower fell into ruin.

 Gallery